 I've spent half a century (yikes) writing for radio and print—mostly print.
 I hope to be still tapping the keys as I take my last breath.

 The working conditions for West Virginian coal miners in the 1920s were atrocious.
-There was the ever-present danger of explosions or tunnel collapses that mine owners did little to improve, as well as a system of wage bondage that held workers captive.
+There was the ever-present danger of explosions or tunnel collapses that mine owners did little to guard against, as well as a system of wage bondage that held workers captive.

 Exploitation of Coal Miners